manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 .. note::

-   We have not tested Holopy at all extensively for fitting to Marray's other than Image.
+   We have not tested HoloPy at all extensively for fitting to Marray's other than Image.

 Minimizer